Assessment stage 4: Public notification

 When Council receives the notice of compliance, the development application will progress to the decision stage.
 Council must consider all submissions received and will inform all principal submitters of its decision.
 Council only notifies the principal submitter where there are multiple signatures to a submission.

-Only valid submitters for an impact assessable and other change applications can appeal Council’s decision on the application to the Planning and Environment Court.
+Only valid submitters for an impact assessable and other change applications can appeal Council’s decision to the Planning and Environment Court.
 A submitter cannot appeal the decision on a code assessable application.